 For the review web application we will create our own module dedicated for the review management.
 The module will be an Ada child package of our root project package.
 From the Ada point of view, the final module will be composed of the following packages:

-• A Modules package represents the business logic of the module.
-It is provides operations to access and manage the data owned by the module.
+package represents the business logic of the module.
+It is provides operations to access and manage the data owned by the module. - A

-• A Beans package holds the Ada beans that make the link between the presentation layer and business logic.
+package holds the Ada beans that make the link between the presentation layer and business logic. - A

 dynamo add-module reviews